Olympic Swimmer Nathan Adrian Shares His Experience With Testicular Cancer and His Goals Moving Forward

 ABSOT: How was recovery from the surgeries?

 NA: “Recovery went as well as it could go.
 I did do the low fat diet thing which was probably the worst part of recovery from either surgery.
 I really thought sticking to the diet wouldn’t be a problem at all but just eating carbs and protein leave you so unsatiated!
-After a couple days I started feeling super cloudy in my head and needed to get MCT Oil [medium-chain triglyceride, an oil that has a variety of uses] just to get to the point where I could think straight again.
+After a couple days I started feeling super cloudy in my head and needed to get MCT Oil [medium-chain triglyceride, an oil that has a variety of uses and benefits] just to get to the point where I could think straight again.

 The restrictions on lifting were annoying but obviously they serve a really important purpose.
 I also have a great physical therapist at Cal that I have worked with for years so I had access to the weight room and all the recovery modalities available to a Division 1 football team so that helped keep my mind where it needed to be.